Kroll, a division of Duff & Phelps

-Jim Faulkner is a Managing Director with Kroll’s Investigations and Disputes practice and Head of the firm’s Miami office.
+Jim Faulkner is a Managing Director with Kroll’s Business Intelligence and Investigations practice and Head of the firm’s Miami office.
 Jim directs corporate internal fraud investigations and supervises case managers conducting anti-money laundering, asset trace and transactional due diligence assignments in the southeastern U.S. and Latin America.
 He has over 17 years of experience conducting and supervising investigations in the private and public sectors, both as a consultant and a federal and state prosecutor.

 Jim joined Kroll following a distinguished career with the U.S. Department of Justice.
 Most recently he served as the Judicial Attaché for the Department of Justice in Bogotá, Colombia.
 There he led legal diplomacy efforts for U.S. prosecutors and federal agents, helped coordinate a massive extradition and mutual legal assistance program, and attained game-changing legislative reforms to further the bilateral law enforcement relationship.